 Note: The program fee and tuition will appear on your bursar bill and are paid directly to IU.
 See the program fee sheet for more details.

-All admitted program participants are awarded an automatic HIEP Hutton Honors Study Abroad Grant of $1250 to cover 50% of the program fee.
+All admitted program participants are awarded an automatic HIEP Hutton Honors Study Abroad Scholarship of $1250 to cover 50% of the program fee.
 No separate application is required.

 Note: Program participants are not eligible to apply for the HIEP Grant.

 Please see the IU Office of Overseas Study website for more information on other available scholarships and financial aid opportunities.